holidayextras/culture/expedited-procedure.md

 ## Conclusion

-* Summary email to web (Include any relevant PR's/JIRA's/links).
+* Summary email to Web (Include any relevant PR's/JIRA's/links).
 * Communication to origin of report; call centre or other department.
-* The owner should schedule (or delegate to another to schedule) a [Wash-Up/Post-Mortem](https://github.com/holidayextras/culture/blob/master/Blameless-Postmortems.md), which will include next steps (including any Jiras to be raised to clear any Tech Debt, for example).
+* The owner should schedule (or delegate to another to schedule) a [Wash-Up](https://github.com/holidayextras/culture/blob/master/Blameless-Postmortems.md), which will include next steps (including any Jiras to be raised to clear any Tech Debt, for example).
-* An email should be sent after the Wash-Up/Post-Mortem to include a full summary of the incident, solution and any learning outcomes.
+* An email should be sent after the Wash-Up to include a full summary of the incident, solution and any learning outcomes.